RonT23/CIM/petri-net-sim/petri_net_sim_package/README.md

 # Petri Net Sim Package

-implements a simple Petri network simulator with inhibitory arcs.
-The package offers a minimal visualization network tool.
+This project provides an implements of a simple Petri network simulator with inhibitory arcs.

-## Installation

-You can install the required packages using pip:
+The package also offers a minimal visualization tool for the simulated network.